fitplay-hq/b2b-portal/README.md

 ### 11. Automatic type generation from backend

 - Types are generated for frontend from backend
-- This enables automatic order status and category names when changed on backend
+- This enables automatic order status and category names and reason when changed on backend

 ### 12. Data fetching and mutation hooks

 - Created hooks for managing data updates and fetching
 - data with types so it's easier to work in frontend

+### 13. Visual changes

+- Replaced native alerts with dialogues
+- made the metrics card compact
+- removed whitespace from the products card

 ---